 Beyond that, every other ingredient is pretty standard paleo pantry fare.

 Good news, too...the leftovers are still great reheated!
-I've made these Kung Pao Chicken Thighs a few times for meal prep and I've always looked forward to my lunches they're in the fridge.
+I've made these Kung Pao Chicken Thighs a few times for meal prep and I've always looked forward to my lunches when they're in the fridge.

 Kung Pao Chicken Thighs